-Over the years, I have given career advice to attorneys, florists, accountants, nurses, doctors, stay-at-home dads, therapists, clergymen, and even a professional skateboarder with attention deficit disorder (ADD ADHD).
+Over the years, I have given career advice to attorneys, florists, accountants, nurses, doctors, stay-at-home dads, therapists, clergymen, and even a professional skateboarder with attention deficit hyperactivity disorder (ADHD).

-It’s a misconception that certain jobs are not right for people with ADD.
-As I’ve found, there seems to be no limit to the careers that adults with ADD find fulfilling.
-But it is true that ADD can make choosing a satisfying career a challenge.
+It’s a misconception that certain jobs are not right for people with ADHD.
+As I’ve found, there seems to be no limit to the careers that adults with ADHD find fulfilling.
+But it is true that ADHD can make choosing a satisfying career a challenge.

 If you’re like many of the students I work with, you changed your major in college at least once.
 Similarly, many of us have such varied interests that picking a career path to pursue is difficult.